Workshop on Automotive Cyber Security

 Submission and Proceedings

 Papers must be submitted electronically, in PDF format, through EasyChair.
-Accepted papers will be published through IEEE Xplore in a volume accompanying the main IEEE EuroS&P 2025 proceedings.
-Authors may choose to have their paper excluded from the proceedings by selecting the "exclude from conference proceedings" topic in the submission site.
+Accepted papers will be published through IEEE Xplore in a volume accompanying the main IEEE EuroS&P 2026 proceedings.
+Authors may choose to have their paper excluded from the proceedings by selecting the "Outside Proceedings" topic in the submission site.
 At least one author for each accepted paper is expected to register and participate in the workshop for presentation.
 All submissions considered for inclusion in the proceedings must contain an original contribution and should not be concurrently submitted to other workshops, conferences, or journals.
 These requirements are relaxed for papers which will not be included in the proceedings.

 Page Limit and Formatting

-• Regular papers, presenting novel and mature research results.
-Regular papers are limited to 10 pages in the IEEE conference proceeding template, excluding references and appendices
+• Regular Full submissions presenting novel and mature research results.
+Regular Full papers are limited to 10 pages in the IEEE conference proceeding template, excluding references and appendices

-• Short papers, short papers, position papers, industry experience reports, work-in-progress submissions and ideas that have not yet reached the maturity required for a regular paper.
-Short papers are limited to 6 pages in the IEEE conference proceeding template, excluding references and appendices.
+• Regular Short submissions, including position papers, industry experience reports, work-in-progress submissions and ideas that have not yet reached the maturity required for a regular full paper.
+Regular Short papers are limited to 6 pages in the IEEE conference proceeding template, excluding references and appendices.
 Authors should select the dedicated track in the submission form to ensure that the paper is reviewed as a Short paper and not as a Regular one.

 Usage of AI in paper submission and review process